New version with additional sections for Governments and non-profit organizations can be found here: Innovation Maturity Model Set 1.4

-Why should you use an innovation management system?
+Why should you use an innovation management maturity model?

 Many, probably most organizations have issues with innovation, and particularly with repeatable innovation.
 Limited, one-time hits, ad-hoc, and sometimes accidental innovation seems to be the norm for most organizations.
 Why is this the case, is it a lack of creativity, expertise, resources, determination or necessity?
 Is it because of their business model, culture, leadership or simply lack of will to innovate?